 The platform should have enough templates available, where you can just change the text, change the photo and flexibly add any additional components as needed.

-Plugin & Theme Conflicts
+The Nightmare of Plugin & Theme Conflicts

 Since there are multiple functions in any funnel, you will need several plugins.